 Dale participates in several M2M/IoT industry standards bodies including oneM2M, IETF and ETSI.
 In this role, he is an active contributor working together with other members to define technologies that are helping shape and enable the Internet of Things.

-He is currently serving in the role of Chairman of the oneM2M Architecture Working Group.
+He is currently serving in the role of Chairman of the System Design and Security (SDS) Working Group.
 Dale holds a BS and MS in Computer Science and Engineering from Pennsylvania State University.